Gomka/gomkaBot/README.md

 `robalada num [int]`: Prints the nth robalada.

-`robalada bomb`: Dumps 5 robaladas in a row. (only one message to prevent spam)
+`robalada bomb`: Dumps 4 robaladas in a row. (only one message to prevent spam)

+`gomkabot restart`: Restarts the bot (only the bot owner can issue this command)

 - if a message contains the word `robalada` and is not triggering the previous commands, the bot will print a random string from the robalada database.
-There is a 1/100 to get a shiny special robalada, stored in a different table in the database.
+There is a 1/50 to get a shiny special robalada, stored in a different table in the database.

 All of the previous commands apply to the shiny robaladas with the syntax `robalada shiny [command]` (Only the bot owner can issue the shiny versions).